MattisLind/PC04Reader/README.md

 PC05 / PC11
 -----------

 This is the target emulation.
 This is the [PC11 Engieering Drawing](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/PC11_Engineering_Darwings.pdf) and this is the [PC11 manual](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/PC11_Reader-Punch_Manual.pdf).
+The interface card is the M7810 board which is a very simple unibus interface.
+The PC05 on the other hand compared with the PC04 include all logic to control the reader and punch.
+The small backplane in the PC04 has been expanded in the PC05 to twelve slots and three cards is loctated here: M7050, M710 and M715.
+One interesting note is that the PDP-8/I and PDP-8/L (and I assume also PDP-12 and PDP-15) uses these cards as well, but located in the CPU.
+(Well not M7050, but M705).
+This means that the interface the PC05 reader a device address and three IOP signals, IOP1, IOP2 and IOP4.
+For the reader the IOP1 is used to test the reader flag.
+IOP2 is used to transfer data from the reader to host and IOP4 is to initiate reading of the next character.
+For the punch IOP1 is used test the punch done flag, IOP2 to clear the punch done flag and IOP4 to move a byte from host to punch.

+For the reader part writing bit 0 of the Reader CSR register will trigger the IOP4 pulse of the reader in the M7050, initiating a read cycle.

 PC04 / PC8E
 -----------

 This section describe some fact about the PC04 / PC8E combination.
+The interface card used in the PDP-8/E computer is the M840.
+The M840 combines all logic found on the M705(0), M710, M715 into one board and add omnibus interfacing.
+Thus the PC04 is a rather dumb device that rely on the controller do everything, including generating the stepper motor pulses for the stepper.

 ![PC04 schematic](http://i.imgur.com/7pdr3M1.png "PC04 schematic")